 ON VIEW MAY 12 - SEPTEMBER 28, 2025

-Song of Sons is a dynamic public art series featuring the work of Nate Langston Palmer, inspired by his ongoing documentation of a dance crew he has been following since 2019.
-The crew, composed of young Black men, specializes in Beat Ya Feet, a dance style that originated in and remains unique to Washington, DC.
+Song of Sons is a dynamic public art series featuring the work of Nate Langston Palmer, inspired by his ongoing documentation of a group of dancers he has been following since 2019.
+The dance group, composed of young Black and brown men, specializes in Beat Ya Feet, a dance style that originated in and remains unique to Washington, DC.
 Using dance and creative expression as its vehicle, the series focuses on the lives of these young men and their unique journeys into adulthood.
 As an artist born and raised in DC, Palmer has seen the City change drastically over the last few decades, and as a result, he has seen many of his neighbors forced to sell their homes and move to the outskirts of the City.
 What is clear is that with the displacement of long-term Black residents comes the displacement of a vast cultural network, one that in DC is deeply rooted in music, dance, and play.
 In and of DC, Palmer’s work explores cultural expression, young Black joy, and brotherhood.
 It aims to preserve and celebrate Black culture in Washington, DC, and those who keep it alive.

 Song of Sons is funded by the DC Commission on the Arts and Humanities, Public Art Building Communities Grant Program.